Make Christmas Shopping Easier

 To really get your money's worth on Black Friday, you'll have to plan ahead.
 Many of the best sales usually run out in the first hour or two, so you need to formulate a plan and stick to it.
 Research strategies to employ, tactics to fight the crowds, and where to get the items you need.
 Coming up with a solid plan is essential to making all those hours spent waiting out in the cold worth it.

 Some examples of Black Friday strategies include: having different family members hit different stores at the same time or planning your shopping by when a store opens, starting with the earliest and moving through your list from there.

 Don't Forget Cyber Monday

 The Monday after Thanksgiving, also known as Cyber Monday, is another great time to score online shopping deals and finish up your Christmas shopping.

 In addition to great deals on must-haves on your list, Cyber Monday doesn't require you to fight the crowds, since it's centered around online shopping.
 In addition to shopping for the best sales price, try to find the deals that offer free shipping to customers, which will really save you big.

 Don't Pay Double Shipping

 Another way you can save on Christmas gifts is to ship straight to the recipient instead of having the item shipped to you, wrapping the gifts, then having them shipped to their final destination.

 If you are shipping primarily to children, ask an adult in the house wrap the presents for you.
 If you are traveling to the house for Christmas, you may request that the person hold the boxes unopened, and you can wrap them when you arrive.

-If the above isn't an option, weight the cost of paying to have the retailer wrap the gifts for you before shipping.
+If the above isn't an option, weigh the cost of paying to have the retailer wrap the gifts for you before shipping.
 Paying for the wrapping may still cost less than the cost of shipping an item twice.
 When choosing to buy online or at a store, you should also consider the price of shipping into your budget.